 - 7.4.1.
-Supervisors must require that employees complete annual information security awareness training.
+Employees must complete annual certified cybersecurity/information security awareness training.
 Employees shall be provided training for handling sensitive data as appropriate for the employee's role. - 7.4.2.
-Supervisors must document and monitor employee security training and retain employee training records for one year or until superseded by subsequent training.
+Supervisors must document and monitor employee security training and retain employee training records for one year or until superseded by subsequent training and must be prepared to respond to internal reviews to confirm compliance.